Psoriasis is a common skin condition. It can cause scaly patches of skin, often on the elbows, knees, arms, and legs.

 It can also cause scaly patches of skin in other body regions.
 These patches often appear red and inflamed.
 They may be covered in silvery-white scales.

 Although psoriasis isn’t fatal, it may be connected to several lung illnesses that are fatal.
 Researchers are still investigating these possible connections.
 It’s important to know the possible risks so that you and your doctor can identify any problems as soon as possible.

 Additional research is needed, but some studies have shown a possible correlation between psoriasis and these pulmonary conditions:

 Chronic obstructive pulmonary disease (COPD)

-TNF blockers target the chemical “TNF alpha.”
-This chemical is released during the inflammatory process.
+TNF blockers target the chemical “TNF alpha,” which is a chemical that’s released during the inflammatory process.
 Interstitial pneumonia is a rare but frequently fatal side effect of treatment with TNF blockers.
-While you’re taking these biologic medicines, your doctor should regularly monitor you for signs and symptoms of pneumonia.
+While you’re taking these biologic medications, your doctor should regularly monitor you for signs and symptoms of pneumonia.